Joshua Quagmire: Biography

 In 1985, the comic was nearly picked up for publishing by Aardvark-Vanaheim, but the deal fell through and Quagmire continued to self-publish.

 There are a few projects which Quagmire has done outside this ensemble, such as the more serious CyberFox or the more overtly sexual Bronco Bunny.

 Quagmire is also fond of introducing caricatures of real personalities to his comics.
 Bob Hope and Bing Crosby, in character as they were in the popular "Road to..." movies, frequently appear to help Cutey Bunny.
 A frequent adversary is "Uncle Joe"—quite obviously Joseph Stalin—and his marionette henchman, "Howdy Ivan".
 And Cutey, as an American secret agent, is often shown taking orders from a doddering Ronald Reagan or a sinister George H. W. Bush.
 Even fellow comic book writer Chris Claremont appeared in one issue, helping unmask a villain who turned out to be Adolf Hitler in disguise.

 Although politics was never taboo in Quagmire's comics, they have been more emphasized in his recent works.
 Typically, he has been even-handed in his treatment—he recounts the tale of a socialist friend of his, who, upon reading an Uncle Joe story, could not determine whether it was for or against socialism and said that it seemed to be "anti-every ideology".
 However, Quagmire has become more pointed in his criticism of George W. Bush and other contemporary leaders based on Quagmire's opposition to war and the current state of world economics and the environment.
 For example, in a 2004 story, Heidi and Etsuko join the Department of Homeland Security, and are dispatched to the Middle East to search for weapons of mass destruction—and remove the stickers on them which read "Made in U.S.A."
 However, they succeed only in finding weapons in practically every country in the area except Iraq.

-Currently Quagmire is publishing an online comic called "Bunz & Katz" which began running in 2012.
+Josh Quagmire's last online project was a comic called "Bunz & Katz" which began running in 2012.
 The strip is about two alien scouts, Bunz - an alien who has been altered to look like an anime "sailor chick" so as to blend in with "Dirt's" defenders, and her henchbot Katz.
-Send to Earth by the all conquering but now hopelessly obsolete and ancient NegaFleet, the two hapless protagonists attempt to prepare the way for Earth's destruction but things just never seem to work out for them.
-Their interactions with the inhabitants of "Dirt" (as Katz translated "Earth") and the ignorance of Earthly ways make up the majority of the humor along with occasional asides into popular cultural events or politics.
+Sent to Earth by the all conquering but now hopelessly obsolete and ancient NegaFleet, the two hapless protagonists attempt to prepare the way for Earth's destruction but things just never seem to work out for them.
+Their interactions with the inhabitants of "Dirt" (as Katz translated "Earth") and their ignorance of Earthly ways make up the majority of the humor along with occasional asides into popular cultural events or politics.
+The last instalment was posted on May 25, 2023.